Current Affairs and Journalism

 ‘Even in the face of viruses and death, some humans are still “more equal” than others.
 This book demonstrates it abundantly while challenging conventional wisdom on the pandemic and how to confront it.’ — Gilbert Achcar, Professor of Development Studies and International Relations, SOAS University of London

 ‘In a grave pandemic, what is the acceptable level of mortality risk relative to the damage to society, economy and poor countries from lockdowns?
 Toby Green’s searching scrutiny and anguished analysis of this dilemma is a much-needed corrective to simplistic slogans.’ — Ramesh Thakur, former Assistant Secretary-General of the United Nations

 ‘An intellectual treat for critical thinkers who are watching the sunset of reason and feel that all that is essential is invisible to the eyes of many.
 This book sheds light on reason and makes the invisible visible.’ — Yossi Nehushtan, Professor of Law and Philosophy, Keele University

 ‘An admirably measured description of 2020’s immeasurable destruction, charting the shocking fallout from governments’ virus-suppression policies in the Global North and South.
 The Covid Consensus should be read by everyone who still believes that lockdowns save lives.’ — Sinead Murphy, Lecturer in Philosophy, Newcastle University

 Toby Green has written a number of op-eds and features regarding the Covid-19 pandemic and responses to it in print and online media, including Prospect, African Arguments, History Today, UnHerd, The Wire, NewsAfrica,Times Higher Education and Culturico.
-He has co-authored many of these articles, working with David Bell, Jay Bhattacharya, Carlos Cardoso, and Ambreena Manji, among others:
+He has co-authored many of these articles, working with David Bell, Jay Bhattacharya, Carlos Cardoso, Thomas Fazi, and Ambreena Manji, among others: